 When you submit your essay, you agree that it may be featured on our blog.

 In your application email, you must include your name, address, phone number, and the name of the college you plan on attending or where you are currently enrolled.
 Attach a digital copy of your college acceptance letter or the necessary acceptance documentation as outlined above.
 Make sure you attach your essay as a DOCX. or PDF.
 You may also provide a brief bio in the email.
+You have the option to attach a photo along with your bio.

 Additional Rules that MUST Be Followed